TomSoerr/TomSoerr/README.md

 # Moin Moin ⚓

 I'm Tom, a web developer from Germany.
 Here, you will find all my projects since I started learning programming in 2021.
-Check out my [Portfolio](https://github.com/TomSoerr/portfoliov2) for a fancier overview of the projects.
-If you want to connect with me, use the form on my [Portfolio](https://github.com/TomSoerr/portfoliov2) or do it over [LinkedIn](https://www.linkedin.com/in/tom-st%C3%B6hrer-b5707a265/).
+Check out my [Portfolio](https://tomsoerr.github.io/) for a fancier overview of the projects.
+If you want to connect with me, use [this form](https://tomsoerr.github.io/#/kontakt).
 My skills include:

 <div>
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original.svg"  title="CSS3" alt="CSS" width="40" height="40"/>&nbsp;